enricoros/big-AGI/docs/README.md

 Detailed guides to configure your big-AGI interface and models.

-👉 The following apply to users of [big-AGI.com](https://big-agi.com), as the public instance is empty and to be configured by the user.
+👉 The following applies to the users of big-AGI.com, as the public instance is empty and to be configured by the user.

 - **Cloud Model Services**:
   - straightforward: **Anthropic**, **Google AI**, **Groq**, **Mistral**, **OpenAI**, **Perplexity**, **TogetherAI**